KitsoriK/Server-Runner-KitsoriK_KOT/README.md

 RCON_HOST – Usually 127.0.0.1
 RCON_PORT – Your RCON port (usually 25575).
 RCON_PASSWORD – The same password you set in server.properties.

     server_path – The folder containing all of your Minecraft servers.

-    Example:
-"server_path": "C:/servers" WARNING: dont use \ intead use /
+Example:"server_path": "C:/servers" WARNING: dont use \ intead use /

     standard_server – The server that starts when you use /run without specifying a server name.
 Leave this empty if you don't want a default server. russian true – Bot messages will be in Russian.